Azhrei/software101/ch02_git/instructions.md

-# Instructions for Chapter 5 Lab
+# Instructions for Chapter 2 Lab

-### Part 0 (setup)

-1. Open `Terminal` and navigate to the `software101` directory by typing `cd software101` and pressing _Enter_ at the command prompt.
-Execute `git pull` to pull any updates to the GitHub repository down to your virtual machine.

 ### Part 1 (clone the `software101` repo and modify it)